iFactory Insights

 Illustrative micro-conversion examples

-• The explorer: A student uses the program finder, watches two videos, and submits an RFI.
+• The explorer: A student uses the program finder, watches two videos, and submits a really short RFI.
 Their journey becomes visible and nurtureable.

-• The engaged prospect: A student registers for a virtual event and follows it with a campus tour signup.
+• The engaged prospect: A student who submitted an RFI months ago registers for a virtual event and follows it with a campus tour signup.
 Marketing can see this sequence in real time and share it with admissions for targeted follow-up.

 A mindset shift for institutions